supremainc/sfmdev/docs/tutorials/pysfm/tutorial.md

 It is assumed as below:

-+ Serial port of the SFM is connected with "COM8".
++ The serial port of the SFM is connected with "COM8".
 (Tested on Windows)
 + All settings of the SFM are set as factory default.